Learn to read, understand and interpret an income statement

 The income statement allows you to calculate the company's net profit, which can be positive or negative.
 It is important to understand that this table only takes into account the financial year in question, and thus allows the entrepreneur or decision-maker to know whether the company's current economic model is profitable or not, and to calculate certain ratios.

-The income statement table has two main categories: the company's expenses on one side, and revenue on the other.
-Revenue is what the company receives and produces as wealth.
-Expenses represent everything the company has to pay.
+The income statement has two main categories: the company's expenses on one side, and its revenues on the other.
+Revenues represent what makes the company richer, i.e., its profits.
+Expenses represent everything the company has to pay and what makes it poorer.

 PRODUCTS CHARGES